 Before PTE Surgery

-Aside from the tests required to determine whether PTE is the right procedure for you, there are a number of things that need to be handled before your surgery:
+Aside from the tests required to determine whether pulmonary thromboendarterectomy (PTE) surgery is the right procedure for you, a number of things need to be handled before your surgery:

 - Complete the application and medical history information in the Pulmonary Thromboendarterectomy Program packet (which will be mailed to you) and send it back.

 - Have your medical summary sent to the medical team at UC San Diego.
 This information will be reviewed by one of the PTE team members, who will contact you and your physician with information regarding the arrangements that need to be made.

 UC San Diego Health patients receive a preferred rate at Bartell Hotels (seven locations in San Diego), and may receive special rates at other hotels near our Hillcrest or La Jolla facilities.
 For more information, see: